 Mark Weinstein, JD, CPA, CEBS, LL.M., MPH

-Mark began his current position in 2003 as CEO of the non-profit Independent Colleges and Universities Benefits Association (ICUBA).
-Mark has led ICUBA from a fledging $23 million annual enterprise into an annual $100 Million+ community juggernaut with an average daily cash balance in excess of $30 Million.
-Under Mark's leadership, ICUBA has grown by more than 70%, currently covering more than 16,200+ people in the self-funded, consumer directed, value based, member centric medical, prescription drug and WellBeing employee benefits plan growing from eight not-for-profit, private Florida education employers in 2003 to 27 employer members today, with average annual premium increases of 4.5% per year over year since inception, and administrative costs consistently less than 8% of premium.
+Mark began his current position in 2003 as CEO of the non-profit, self-insured Independent College and Universities Benefits Association (ICUBA), www.icuba.org, regulated by the FL Office of Insurance Regulation.
+Mark has led ICUBA from a fledgling $23 million annual enterprise into an annual $100 million+ community juggernaut with an average daily cash balance of more than $35 million.
+Under Mark's leadership, ICUBA membership has more than doubled, currently covering 16,000+ people in the consumer directed, value based, member centric medical, prescription drug and wellbeing employee benefits plan growing from 8 not-for-profit, private Florida education employers in 2003 to 26 employer members now in 2020, with average annual premium increases of 4.5% per year since inception, and administrative costs consistently less than 9% of premium.

 Mark is a board member of the Florida Alliance for Healthcare Value, having served as past board chair (2013-2016) and current chair of the Research Committee.
 In 2019 ICUBA was recognized as the "Most Engaged Employer Healthcare Purchaser" by the Florida Alliance.